 Parents and primary caregivers play a pivotal role in a child’s socialization.

-Are they healthy mirrors to a child?
+Are they healthy mirrors for a child?
 How do they model positive social behaviors?
 Those early years are critical for fostering true socialization skills.

 Nonetheless, one has to be mindful of what is appropriate for your children at whatever developmental stage they are in.